 From staging to general repairs, you may be ready to sell before your house is, and that’s okay.
 Selling your home off market makes it possible to get an offer on your house even if it’s in a less-than-perfect state.

-At Sundae, we focus on buying distressed homes that may not fare as well on the market.
-We buy in any season, and our process makes it easy on sellers who may feel extra pressure to prepare their home in fall and winter.
+At Sundae, we help sell in any season, and our process makes it easy on sellers who may feel extra pressure to prepare their home in fall and winter.
 We buy homes as-is, which means no staging and no repairs needed.
 If you’re worried about your HVAC pulling through the winter, it’s okay.
 We’ve got you covered.

 To learn more, contact Sundae today.